surajrohankar/scatter-gather-error-handling/README.md

 # Scatter Gather Error Handling

-If one of the route gets faild in scatter gather, it will through an error and wont get output of successfully completed router.
+If one of the route gets faild in scatter gather, it will throw an error and won't get output of successfully completed route.

 Note: If one of the route gets faild, paralally it will complete other routes but it will throws an error.